Abilityguy/Cross-Domain-Classification/README.md

 ## Discussion

-- The high threshold (0.95) on the weighted cross entropy loss could be a tunable hyperparameter
+- The threshold (0.95) on the weighted cross entropy loss could be a tunable hyperparameter
 - The source dataset has 1670 images and the target dataset has 3929 images.
 Additional data augmentation on the dataset might improve the performance of the model